Reapplying for a Job When It Gets Reposted

 When It's Explicitly Stated That Previous Applicants Will Be Considered

 Sometimes hiring managers say in repostings whether prior applicants will be considered along with new applicants.
 Doing this is courteous to applicants because it informs them of how the hiring process is progressing.
 Either way, it is better for the applicants to know than not to know.
-Additionally, informing applicants help hiring managers because it greatly limits the number of duplicate applications they receive.
+Additionally, informing applicants helps hiring managers because it greatly limits the number of duplicate applications they receive.

 Unless applicants are explicitly told they will or will not be considered with new applicants, applying to a reposted position is probably a waste of time.
 When the new posting says prior applicants are still in the running, there is no need to reapply.
 As far as applicants know, everyone is still in contention for the position.

 When the Reposted Job Differs From the Original